 We have added four new building blocks for web applications in the 2019.1 release.
 They are:

-With the new release, we have made it even easier to utilize Sub-Flows.
+With the new release, we have made it even easier to use sub-flows.

-Providing values to the input parameters for a Sub-Flow, can now be added directly on the Sub-Flow block, instead of having to wire it up with additional building blocks, like Set Text.
+Providing values to the input parameters for a sub-flow can now be added directly on the sub-flow block, instead of having to wire it up with additional building blocks, such as Set Text.
 This will significantly simplify automation flows and give you a better overview.

 To better support different types of DevOps integrations, we have updated the REST API with several new endpoints and some minor expansions of existing endpoints.
 We expect to continue to add more endpoints and adjust existing ones in the coming releases.